okopilote/okopilote-controller/README.md

 Okopilote-controller is the controller part of the Okopilote suite.
 It collects heat needs from rooms and drives the central heating system accordingly, enforcing heat generation when needed.
-The regulation is optimized to get long-run cycles by avoiding frequent on/off boiler switches.
+The regulation is optimized for getting long-run cycles by avoiding frequent on/off boiler switches.
-The controller acts on top of the inner regulation of the central heating system through boiler-dependend module.
+The controller acts on top of the inner regulation of the central heating system through a boiler-dependend module.

 ## Table of Contents